Polymer/pwa-helpers/README.md

 });
 ```

+## Test helpers
+Utility methods to be used inside of testing frameworks, to reduce some testing boilerplate.

 ### `axe-report.js`
 This is an [axe-core](https://github.com/dequelabs/axe-core) reporter that returns an
 Error containing every a11y violation for an element.
 Use this if you want to